Myra Sadd Brown: Later life and legacy

 During World War I the Women's Social and Political Union and other groups dedicated to the campaign for women's suffrage suspended their militant actions to focus on the war effort.
 During this time women worked in jobs traditionally done by men, proving they could do them just as well and silencing one of the last arguments against women's suffrage.
-Myra Sadd Brown hosted the Hampstead branch of the Women's Freedom League in December 1914, hearing Charlotte Despard, Anna Munro and Georgiana Solomon explain that the movement should support these workers and raising funds for the Women's Suffrage National Aid Corps.
+Sadd Brown hosted the Hampstead branch of the Women's Freedom League in December 1914, hearing Charlotte Despard, Anna Munro and Georgiana Solomon explain that the movement should support these workers and raising funds for the Women's Suffrage National Aid Corps.

 After the war the Representation of the People Act 1918 was passed awarding the vote to women householders, or the wives of householders, aged 30 and over.
-On the cessation of hostilities Myra Sadd Brown became an active member of the International Suffrage Alliance and was at the forefront of setting up of the British Commonwealth League (later the Commonwealth Countries League) in 1925, a feminist group dedicated to upholding the rights of women in Commonwealth countries.
+On the cessation of hostilities Sadd Brown became an active member of the International Suffrage Alliance and was at the forefront of setting up of the British Commonwealth League (later the Commonwealth Countries League) in 1925, a feminist group dedicated to upholding the rights of women in Commonwealth countries.
 She became the League's Treasurer.

 Her husband Ernest Sadd Brown, who had supported her throughout her years of campaigning and activism, died of rheumatic heart disease in 1930.
 In 1937 Myra Sadd Brown travelled to south-east Asia in order to be present at the birth of her second grandchild.
 She then travelled to Angkor Wat and Malaya before moving on to Hong Kong, planning to return home on the Trans-Siberian Railway.
 However, before she do so she suffered a stroke and died in Kowloon Hospital in Hong Kong in April 1938.
 She was cremated the following day at the Hindu crematory in Hong Kong.
 In the corner of the churchyard of the United Reformed Church in Maldon in Essex can be found a tree-shaped memorial to the Sadd family which mentions Myra Eleanor Sadd Brown.